hilbert-spaess/hilbert-spaess.github.io/_posts/2020-03-27-Simpsons's-Paradox-and-computing-causal-effect.md

 <script type="text/x-mathjax-config"> MathJax.Hub.Config({ tex2jax: { inlineMath: [['$','$'], ['\\(','\\)']], processEscapes: true } }); </script> <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 This is a follow-up to my [previous summary](https://hilbert-spaess.github.io/stats-Causality-from-correlation-Pearl's-approach/) of causal inference with graphical causal models.
 Simpson's paradox is a phenomenon in which a correlation reverses once a new confounding variable is taken into account.
 Any 'paradoxical' conclusions can explained using causal inference.
+This problem leads naturally to the consideration of general strategies for computing causal effect.

 ## Medical Trials